 Using KiwiSaver to Buy Land

-KiwiSaver allows first home buyers to withdraw their savings for both existing homes and land purchases.
+Joining KiwiSaver allows first-home buyers to withdraw their savings for both existing homes and land purchases.
 If you plan to buy land with your KiwiSaver, you must comply with the same eligibility requirements outlined above.
 A key requirement is that you must be purchasing land in New Zealand with the intent of then building your first home on the property.
 The home you build can not be an investment property.
 Meaning you must be planning on living in the property once the build is complete.
 There are often many questions regarding the timeframe the property must be built.
-The good news is KiwiSaver has set no restrictions on when the build must be started or completed.
+The good news is the KiwiSaver scheme has set no restrictions on when the build must be started or completed.
 However, a concept plan may be required when requesting the withdrawal.

-It is also important to know that you can use your KiwiSaver to purchase a House and Land package.
+It is also important to know that you can use your KiwiSaver investment to purchase a House and Land package.
 Here is a quick overview for those unaware of what a House and Land package is and how it differs from a ‘Buy and Build’ option.

 House and Land package

 A House and Land package is where you are able to buy a section of land that has predetermined building plans for a fixed price.
 You are essentially buying the land as well as the house-build directly from the building or development company.
 A large majority of House and Land packages are development housing, offering a specific selection of house designs.
 This may seem like an attractive option for those looking to buy land and build but don't want to deal with the time-consuming and nitty-gritty aspects of designing and building from scratch.
-However, for those who are ready to take on a challenge and custom build a house, then a House and Land package isn't likely to be the best fit.
+However, for those ready to take on a challenge and custom build a house, then a House and Land package isn't likely to be the best fit.
 Whether you choose a Home and Land package or choose to buy and build, the good news is that you can still use your KiwiSaver to help with your deposit (assuming you comply with all of the other requirements).

 Considerations when using your KiwiSaver to buy and build: